dhifkall/To-do-list-project-part2/README.md

 ## Hints:

 - Use `position: absolute;` to position the loader element on top of other elements
+- You can hide or show the loader by adding the `loading` class to the TODO element

 You should be able to add a TODO item: